tutorgen/hpit_services/README.md

 transaction payloads, performs some arbitrary function based on the event and message payload, and may or may not return a response to the original sender of the message.

 A plugin may listen to and define any events it wishes.
-When a tutor sends a transaction to HPIT, if a plugin has registered itself with HPIT, and if that plugin and subscribed to the event name submitted with the tutor's transaction it will receive a queued list of messages when it polls the HPIT server for data.
-It is expected that plugins will do this type of polling periodically to see if any messages have been queued for processing by HPIT.
+When a tutor sends a message to HPIT, if a plugin has registered itself with HPIT, and if that plugin and subscribed to the event name submitted with the tutor's message, it will receive a queued list of messages when it polls the HPIT server for data.
+It is expected that plugins will do this type of polling periodically to see if any new messages have been queued for processing by HPIT.

 When a plugin processes an event from HPIT, it will receive all the information in the